 If I could think of some easy way to do it, I'd just go insert this into the Girl story at the proper point in time, but I think I'd have to move around like 97 chapters to do that and well, that's just not happening.
 Not today anyway.
 Perhaps someday while I'm watching something mindless on television I'll do it, but for now, it's just a standalone story.

 So Christmas Eve, season 3, Dave's annual Christmas bash.

 Making Spirits Bright

-Hotch leaned back against the wall with a weary sigh.
+Hotch leaned back against the wall, and with a weary sigh, looked around Dave's living room.

-He looked around Dave's enormous living room.
-It was open air into the kitchen, with a fireplace on one wall, a flat screen on another and three different seating areas around the room.
+It was enormous.
+And it was open air into the kitchen, with a fireplace on one wall, a flat screen on another and three different seating areas around the room.
 There was also one wall made almost completely of glass (reinforced, bullet proof of course) which had French doors leading out to the patio.